biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `mi`: Molecular Interactions Controlled Vocabulary

-Identifiers for this prefix are given incorrectly correctly in `mi`.
+Identifiers for this prefix are given incorrectly in `mi`.
+See the [GitHub repository](https://github.com/HUPO-PSI/psi-mi-CV).

 | external_xref   |   usages_count | usages                                                                               |
 |-----------------|----------------|--------------------------------------------------------------------------------------|